reemaRaven/plasma-contracts/plasma_framework/docs/design/bond_and_exit_bounty_design.md

 *Bond -> from `Exit Game Contract` to `I/O Owner` Bounty -> from `Exit Game Contract` to `Exit processor`*

-## Exit Bounty Updatable Structure
+## The Updatable Structure

-The Exit Bounty follows an updatable pattern which allows it to be updated (by the maintainer) and reflect within a time period (2 days from the last update)
+The Exit Bounty/Bond follows an updatable pattern which allows it to be updated (by the maintainer) and reflect within a time period (2 days from the last update).
+Exit Bond and Exit Bounty both follow a similar updatable structure, the form has been explained through the use of exit bounty but bond/bounty can be used interchangeably here.

 ```
 struct Params {